-This constitutes my written notice under LOU No. 11 of the collective agreement that I, \\\\\\ wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including November 15, \\\\\\) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective December 31, \\\\\.

-I understand that once I submit this application to the employer, this decision to transfer is final and cannot be reversed.
+This constitute r LOU No. 11 of the Collective Agreement that I, sh to transfer my eligible TTOC experience of the applical and/or tempor d under Article C.4 (up to ble previous local Collecti and including November 15,) to that ve Agreement increment language for continuing of these experience credits shall take place and hat once I submit this app nnot be reversed. olication to the employer, this decision to transfer Teacher Sign ature Date Signed District Recei ot Confirmed Date of Receipt Please Note: district no later than Nov be provided by the teacher and received by the ember 15 th of the school year for a transfer for searned up to and including November 15 th to 31 st of the same school year.

-Teacher Signature

-Date Signed

-District Receipt Confirmed

-Date of Receipt

-Please Note: This written notice must be provided by the teacher and received by the district no later than November 15th of the school year for a transfer for TTOC experience credits earned up to and including November 15th to take effect on December 31st of the same school year.